 Webhooks are also available for both tools, with only one trigger for Mailparser and multiple data & notification triggers for Parsio.

 Both tools allow you to download parsed data to a file and export it to Google Sheets.
 Using Mailparser you would need to connect your Google Sheets account, while Parsio generates a special copy-and-paste Google Sheets formula.
-Alternatively, you can also use any of the mentioned automation platforms to create your Google Sheets from the parsed data.
+Alternatively, you can also use any of the mentioned automation platforms to create your Google Sheets from the parsed data in real time.

 |Download parsed data||Yes||Yes|